JaredJomar/Projects/TampermonkeyProjects/Twitch/readme.md

 ## Features

 ### Auto Claim Channel Points

-Automatically claims channel points whenever they are available.
-This feature is designed to enhance your Twitch viewing experience by maximizing your channel points.
+Automatically claims channel points whenever they are available, with visual confirmation in the console when points are claimed.

 ### Theater Mode

-Enables theater mode on the Twitch video player for a more immersive viewing experience.
-Theater mode removes distractions and provides a cleaner interface.
+Automatically enables theater mode when viewing streams and closes unnecessary menus for a cleaner viewing experience.

 ### Auto Claim Prime Rewards

-To claim prime rewards, make sure to open the reward page on [https://gaming.amazon.com/](https://gaming.amazon.com/).
-The script will then automatically click the "Get in-game content" button.
+Automatically claims prime rewards on [gaming.amazon.com](https://gaming.amazon.com/).
+Also includes a "Claim All" button for batch claiming multiple games.

+### Auto Claim Drops
+Automatically claims Twitch drops when available and refreshes the drops inventory page every 15 minutes to ensure timely claiming.

 ### Redeem Codes on GOG

-Automatically redeems codes on [https://www.gog.com/en/redeem](https://www.gog.com/en/redeem) from Amazon Gaming pages when you click the Redeem On GOG button.
+Adds a "Redeem on GOG" button next to claimed codes on Amazon Gaming.
+Clicking the button copies the code and redirects to GOG's redemption page, where the code is automatically pasted and submitted.

-### Redeem Code on Legacy Games
+### Redeem Codes on Legacy Games
-Automatically redeems codes on [https://promo.legacygames.com/i-love-finding-cats-and-pups-ce-prime-deal/](https://promo.legacygames.com/i-love-finding-cats-and-pups-ce-prime-deal/) from Amazon Gaming pages when you click the Redeem On Legacy Games button.
+Adds a "Redeem on Legacy Games" button for compatible games.
+Saves your email address for faster redemption and automatically fills in the redemption form.

 ## Usage

-Once the script is installed and activated, the features will automatically run in the background.
-There's no need for manual intervention.
+The script runs automatically after installation.
+For the GOG and Legacy Games redemption features, just click the respective buttons that appear next to claim codes on Amazon Gaming.

 ## Author
 JJJ

 ## Version

-0.5
+0.5.1

 ## License
 This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).

 ![Twitch Icon](https://th.bing.com/th/id/R.d71be224f193da01e7e499165a8981c5?rik=uBYlAxJ4XyXmJg&riu=http%3a%2f%2fpngimg.com%2fuploads%2ftwitch%2ftwitch_PNG28.png&ehk=PMc5m5Fil%2bhyq1zilk3F3cuzxSluXFBE80XgxVIG0rM%3d&risl=&pid=ImgRaw&r=0)